 includes assessment documentation in the case file;

-enters the comprehensive objective assessment service, TWIST code 8, using the appropriate WIOA youth fund code; and
+enters the WorkInTexas.com service code 412 – Comprehensive Objective Assessment – Youth Funded; and

-enters complete details in the TWIST Counselor Note.
+enters complete details in WorkInTexas.com Case Notes.

-Develop, and update as needed, an individual service strategy for each youth participant that:

-is directly linked to one or more indicators of performance (as described in WIOA §116(b)(2)(A)(ii));

-identifies appropriate career pathways that include education and employment goals;

-considers career planning and the results of the objective assessment; and

-prescribes achievement objectives and services for the participant; and

-Provide case management of youth participants, including follow-up services.

 In order to meet the basic skills and training needs of applicants who do not meet the eligibility requirements of a particular program or who cannot be served by the program, Boards must ensure that youth are referred for further assessment, as necessary, or referred to appropriate programs to meet the skills and training needs of the youth.